bipulsingh126/password-resat-app/README.md

 # Server.js Documentation

 ## Overview
-The `server.js` file is the main entry point for the application.
-It sets up the Express server, configures middleware, and defines the main route handlers.
+The `server.js` file is the main entry point for the server-side application.
+It sets up the Express server, configures middleware, connects to the database, and defines the main route handlers.

 ## Key Components